0211AB/TechnoPhilia/README.md

-# Getting Started with Create React App

 ## Available Scripts

-In the project directory, you can run:
+## In the project directory, you can run:

 ### `npm install`